Rules for Using Gift Funds for a Down Payment on a House

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

 Buying your first home is a huge milestone, but coming up with a down payment can feel like a major hurdle.
-Many first-time buyers use gift funds for a down payment, especially younger home shoppers.
+That’s why many first-time buyers use gift funds for down payment, especially younger home shoppers.

 What are gift funds for a down payment?